bykovme/tlsmail/README.md

 Solution is fully compatible with UTF-8

+Install the package using `go get github.com/bykovme/tlsmail`

-Package usage is as simple as shown below
+Package usage is as simple as shown below, send mails just with one line of code :)

 ``` go
 package main